abedmohammed/web-snippets/qr-card/README.md

 # Frontend Mentor - QR Code Card Component

-This is a solution to the [PQR Code Card Component](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [QR Code Card Component](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge